aakers24/THM/Paths/SOC1/SOC1.md

     * OS-Release - /etc/os-release

-    * Accounts - /etc/passwd contains entries with 7 colon-seperated fields which contain username, password info, uid, gid, description, home dir info, and default shell.
+    * Accounts - /etc/passwd contains entries with 7 colon-separated fields which contain username, password info, uid, gid, description, home dir info, and default shell.
 User created user accounts have uids of 1000+.

         * /etc/shadow may also contain password information for accounts.

     * Groups - /etc/group

-    * Sudoers - Users may only elevate priviliges using sudo if present in the sudoers file /etc/sudoers
+    * Sudoers - Users may only elevate privileges using sudo if present in the sudoers file /etc/sudoers

     * Login Info - In /var/log/, the btmp file contains info about failed logins and the wtmp file contains data about logins.
 These are binary files read using `last`.